Website Performance Gets Little Wins Using ‘noopener’

 Being a developer I’m often looking for little ways to improve website performance, such as how fast a website loads and the user’s browsing experience.

 There’s a little known trick that helps with the latter, simply by not inheriting the overheads of pages you click through to.
+Oh, and

 Performance issues you probably didn’t know about when opening links in a new tab